heavyai/heavydb/docs/source/execution/optimizer.rst

           EnumerableTableScan(table=[[heavyai, b]])
         EnumerableTableScan(table=[[heavyai, c]])

 The join nodes on lines 3 and 4 can be coalesced into a single join node, as long as the join condition on line 4 is checked before line 3.
-The ``RelLeftDeepJoin`` node coalesces multiple join conditions into a single node, and dictates the ordering of the join conditions during code generation.
+The ``RelLeftDeepInnerJoin`` node coalesces multiple join conditions into a single node and dictates the ordering of the join conditions during code generation.